Margaret John

-Margaret John (14 December 1926 – 2 February 2011) was a Welsh, BAFTA award-winning actress, known for her role as Doris O'Neill in Gavin & Stacey.
+Margaret John (14 December 1926 – 2 February 2011) was a BAFTA award-winning Welsh actress.
+She is often remembered for her later roles in TV comedies such as Doris O'Neill in Gavin & Stacey and Elsie "Mam" Hepplewhite in High Hopes.

 Early life

 Born in Swansea, as a child she wanted to be a nurse or vet, but she could not stand the sight of blood.
 She occasionally acted at school with her sister Mair.
 Spotted while acting in a chapel pageant competition, after an audition John trained at the London Academy of Music and Dramatic Art, graduating in 1950.